All of you deserves tender care.

 Choosing Dr. Naidu for Breast Reconstruction in NYC

 Aesthetic and reconstructive surgery of the breast comprise a large part of Dr. Naidu’s NYC surgical practice.
 She has a special interest in breast augmentation and in reconstruction of the breast.
-Since 2006, Dr. Naidu has served as a clinical investigator in the Breast Implant Follow-Up Studies (BIFS) trials.
 Dr. Naidu offers her patients the full range of breast implants.

 Dr. Naidu completed her undergraduate studies at The Johns Hopkins University and obtained her medical degree from Cornell University Medical College.
 After completing her general surgery and plastic surgery training at New York Presbyterian – Weill Cornell Medical Center, she performed an additional year of fellowship training at the University of Pennsylvania.
 Dr. Naidu is Board Certified by the American Board of Plastic Surgery and is a Clinical Assistant Professor of Surgery at Weill Cornell Medical College.